 URGENT: Minnesota’s youngest kids must be our #1 priority

-Nearly 50 percent of children in Minnesota begin kindergarten not fully prepared with the skills necessary to succeed in school.
+Nearly 50 percent of Minnesota’s children begin kindergarten not fully prepared to succeed in school.

-This daunting gap in school preparedness costs the state approximately $860 million each year in unnecessary expenditures (special education, police, courts, prisons, health care, social services, income supports, etc.).
+This daunting gap in school readiness costs the state approximately $860 million each year in unnecessary expenditures (special education, police, courts, prisons, health care, social services, income supports, etc.).

 Quality early learning: There is no better return on investment.

-An investment in quality care and education for children before they reach Kindergarten has the highest possible return on investment for our state.
+An investment in quality care and pre-K education has the highest possible return on investment for our state.

-- Well-focused investments in early childhood development yield high public returns, as much as $16 to $1.
+- Well-focused investments in early childhood development yield high public returns, as much as $16 for every $1 spent.
 (Federal Reserve Bank of Minneapolis)

 - Up to 90% of brain development happens before age 5, making the early years the most important time to invest in quality education.

-An additional $150 million annual investment would ensure all 3- and 4-year-olds and their younger siblings living at or below 185% of poverty (an additional 20,000 children) could access quality programs to prepare them for school.
+An additional $150 million annual investment would ensure all 3- and 4-year-olds and their younger siblings living at or below 185% of the poverty level could access quality programs to prepare them for school (an additional 20,000 children).